Core Web Vitals – and How to Improve Them

 Chrome UX Report (CrUX)

 The Chrome User Experience Report is the underlying dataset for the field metrics PageSpeed Insights uses.
-You can query it directly through Google’s CrUX dashboard or the CrUX API for time-series data — useful for tracking whether your fixes have moved the field-data needle over weeks and months.
+You can query it directly for time-series data, which is useful for tracking whether your fixes have moved the field-data needle over weeks and months rather than in a single lab test.

 Google Search Console Core Web Vitals report

-The Core Web Vitals report inside Google Search Console groups your pages by status (Good / Needs Improvement / Poor) and lets you see exactly which URLs have issues.
-It uses real-world field data aggregated across your site, separated by mobile and desktop.
+The Core Web Vitals report inside Google Search Console groups your pages by status (Good / Needs Improvement / Poor) and shows exactly which URLs have issues, using real-world field data split by mobile and desktop.
+For ongoing monitoring it is the most useful of the three — a single place to spot regressions and confirm fixes have rolled out.

-For most sites, the largest gains come from doing these in order:
+For most sites, the largest gains come from doing these five things in order:

 1. Optimise images.
-Use WebP or AVIF.
-Serve appropriately sized images for each viewport.
-Set explicit width and height attributes.
+Use WebP or AVIF, serve appropriately sized images per viewport, and set explicit width and height attributes.
 This single change usually improves both LCP and CLS.

 2. Defer or remove non-essential third-party scripts.
-Chat widgets, analytics tags, marketing pixels, and live-chat tools are the biggest INP killers.
+Chat widgets, analytics tags, and marketing pixels are the biggest INP killers.
 Defer them, async-load them, or remove ones you no longer use.

 3. Reduce render-blocking CSS and JavaScript.
-Inline critical CSS for above-the-fold content.
-Defer the rest.
-Use code splitting on JavaScript.
+Inline critical CSS for above-the-fold content, defer the rest, and use code splitting on JavaScript.

 4. Reserve space for late-loading content.
-Set explicit dimensions on images, ads, embeds, and iframes.
-Use font-display: swap carefully — but with size-adjust fallback metrics to minimise the layout shift when the real font loads.
+Set explicit dimensions on images, ads, embeds, and iframes, and use font-display: swap with size-adjust fallback metrics to minimise font-swap shift.

 5. Choose a faster host or CDN.
-Hosting matters more than most site owners realise.
-Slow Time to First Byte (TTFB) silently caps how good your LCP can get, no matter what else you optimise.
+Hosting matters more than most owners realise — a slow Time to First Byte (TTFB) silently caps how good your LCP can get.
+This is one reason hosting is a real line item in any WordPress website cost breakdown, not an afterthought.

-After every change, re-run PageSpeed Insights and check Search Console field data over the next two to four weeks (field data updates slowly).
+After every change, re-run PageSpeed Insights and check Search Console field data over the next two to four weeks, since field data updates slowly.
+For deeper, site-wide speed problems, our guide to website speed optimisation goes further than image tweaks alone.

-The good news: most sites can move from Poor to Good with three or four focused changes.
-The work is technical but contained, and the impact compounds — better rankings bring more visitors, and better experience converts more of them.
+Because Core Web Vitals directly affect both whether Google surfaces your site and whether visitors stay.
+If you want to improve your SEO results and reduce bounce rate, they are not optional.
+The good news is that most sites move from Poor to Good with three or four focused changes — the work is technical but contained, and the impact compounds, because better rankings bring more visitors and a faster experience converts more of them.

-For sites with deeper underlying performance problems, a proper web development audit usually pays back faster than incremental tweaks.
-Slow themes, bloated page builders, and unoptimised plugins are common root causes that no amount of image optimisation can fully fix.
+For sites with deeper underlying problems, a proper rebuild often pays back faster than incremental tweaks; slow themes, bloated page builders, and unoptimised plugins are common root causes that no amount of image optimisation can fully fix.
+If a rebuild is on the table, do it carefully — see how to redesign your website without losing SEO first.

 Frequently asked questions

 Google replaced FID (First Input Delay) with INP (Interaction to Next Paint) as an official Core Web Vital on 12 March 2024.
-FID measured only the first interaction on a page; INP measures the slowest interaction across the entire visit, which is a better proxy for how the page actually feels.
-The new thresholds are 200 ms (Good), 500 ms (Poor) — different from FID’s 100/300 ms thresholds.
+FID measured only the first interaction; INP measures the slowest interaction across the whole visit, a better proxy for how the page feels.
+The thresholds changed too — 200 ms (Good) and 500 ms (Poor), versus FID’s old 100/300 ms. Any guide still referencing FID needs updating.